uconneeb/evolution/applets/biston-early.md

 ## _Biston betularia_ (peppered moth)
 ### Decline of the light-colored phenotype from 1848-1898
-Use the slider to set the selection coefficient <em>s</em> in Haldane's model, which assumes that the light-colored form is selected against with selection coefficient <em>s</em>.
+Use the slider to set the selection coefficient <em>s</em> in Haldane's model, which assumes that the light-colored (non-melanic) form is selected against with selection coefficient <em>s</em>.

 Can you find the value of <em>s</em> that reduces the light-colored phenotype from 0.99 down to 0.01 over the 50 year period 1948-1898?